2024 Dallas Cowboys season: Week 11: vs. Houston Texans

 The Cowboys set an NFL record by trailing by over 20 points in six straight home games, dating back to last season's wild-card loss to the Packers, and fell to 3–7.
-This was also their first-ever home loss to the Texans.
+This was also their first-ever home loss to the Texans and their first home loss to Houston since 1988 when it was called the Houston Oilers.